Tiktok Bookmarks

 Prototypes and the Mockup!

 The Mockup shown highlights how the new “Bookmarks” tab allows users to quickly find saved content from specific creators.
-The experience builds on TikTok’s familiar interactions, using a horizontal scroll row for easy access in profile tabs.
-Within the Bookmarks tab, a search bar adds another layer of precision, helping users locate specific videos they've saved.
+The experience builds on TikTok’s familiar interactions.

 Usability